LeonMiao/ShortenMe/README.md

 3. node Server.js

 ===============================OR using mLab:=====================================
+it's safe to check if new packages installed
+0. npm install

 run 1 ONLY for the very first time.
 For team ShortenMe, please SKIP this!!!
 1. mongo ds064799.mlab.com:64799/shortenme_db -u shortenme_admin -p su5240
 >load ('createDB/createShortenMeData.js');